X-PLUG/mPLUG-Owl/mPLUG-Owl3/README.md

 </details>

-Once the data is ready, run `eval.sh` for evaluation.
+Once the data is ready, run `./evaluation/eval.sh` for evaluation.
-The datasets configuration can be modified in `./tasks_qwen/plans/all.yaml`.
+The datasets configuration can be modified in `./evaluation/tasks/plans/all.yaml`.

 ## Checkpoints